Severity and extent

 Blood and urine

 Blood and urine tests can provide a good first impression of which organs are involved.
 In blood tests the substances NT-proBNP and Troponin T can give an impression of wether amyloid is deposited in the wall of the heart.
 AF, GGT and bilirubin indicate wetheramyloid has deposited in the liver.
 The albumin, creatinine and amount of protein in the urine indicate wether the kidneys are affected.
+By measuring serum Neurofilament light (sNfL), one can get an impression of whether neuropathy is present.
 A technique called “hand differentiation” of white blood cells enables the detection of Howell Jolly bodies and target cells as evidence of reduced spleen function.
 TSH and a morning cortisol are required to gain an impression of thyroid and adrenal function, respectively.

 Conventional imaging techniques, such as a chest X-ray, abdominal ultrasound, MRI scan of the heart or CT scan of the lungs, are regularly used to map organ involvement.
 There are also more specific techniques for detecting organ involvement in the context of amyloidosis.

 In Groningen, we are able to perform an SAP scan in some people with extensive systemic amyloidosis.
 This can give an impression of the severity of accumulation in different organs, although the technique is inadequate in some organs such as the heart.
 For an individual patient, this technique can help to assess the severity of amyloidosis and monitor the effect of treatment.

 |SAP scan examples of four patients with different organ involvement.
 In A the spleen, in B the liver and spleen, in C the spleen and kidneys and in D the liver, spleen and kidneys.|